Academic Policies

 Please note that restrictions apply.
 Courses in other divisions that duplicate the contents of a College of Arts and Science course do not count toward the College degree.
 For details, students must check with an adviser in the College Advising Center before registering for any courses in other divisions.
 If a course is not approved, students will not receive credit for it.
 Independent study or internship courses taken in other divisions of the University do not count toward the College degree.
 If such courses are taken at schools outside the University, the credit will not transfer to the College.

-Also excluded from credit toward the degree are any courses taken in the School of Professional Studies, and/or in the Liberal Studies Program, once a student is matriculated in the College.
-However, CAS students are allowed to take some specified advanced courses in Global Liberal Studies (GLS).
+Also excluded from credit toward the degree are most courses taken in the School of Professional Studies, and/or in the Liberal Studies Program, once a student is matriculated in the College.
+However, CAS students are permitted to take some specified advanced courses in Global Liberal Studies (GLS).

 Internal and external transfer students to the College must complete 64 credits in CAS (-UA) courses; courses taken in the other divisions and schools of NYU (including NYU Abu Dhabi and Shanghai) cannot count toward this 64-credit requirement.